- API fetch

 Summary

-model marks a major evolution in Swift’s concurrency system.
-It allows you to write asynchronous code that reads and behaves like synchronous code, while still leveraging the benefits of concurrent execution.
+Async/await in Swift marks a major improvement to how concurrency is handled.
+It enables you to write asynchronous code that looks and behaves like synchronous code—without the complexity of callbacks or external libraries.

 Sign up or download Mimo from the App Store or Google Play to enhance your programming skills and prepare for a career in tech.